sandip4n/gem5-support-package/README.md

 For relevant packages and a complete walkthrough of compilation can be found [here](http://learning.gem5.org/book/part1/building.html)

-<a name="running-gem5"></a>
-##Running gem5
+## Running gem5

-A folder hierarchy must be maintained in the root folder of the gem5 source.
+A specific hierarchy must be maintained in the root directory of the gem5 source.

 ```
 dist/